 When the sun goes down the real fun begins!
 Group games, campfire sing-a-longs, dances, a t-shirt exchange, and..Mafia!
 Guaranteed fun for all!

 Yes!
-Many of our members have vegetarian dietary requests and most camps can provide that with no problems.
-Please specify those requests on your registration form.
+Many of our members have special dietary requests, and most camps can provide that with no problems.
+We need to know that information well in advance, though, so please register early, and specify those requests on your registration form.

 ￼What lodging options are available?

 Most conference sites offer a variety of lodging options.
 These options vary each year depending on the facility.
 The most common options are bunkhouses or single/double hotel style rooms.
 Refer to the registration form for lodging choices and fees.

 ￼Are there places to go off-site at night?

 It depends.
 Some conference sites are near towns with nightlife, but others are far into the hill country where evening entertainment is farther away.
 But we assure you, there will be plenty of activities at the camp to keep you involved!

 ￼Is smoking and alcohol allowed at the conference?

 Most conferences are held at youth camps that have a ‘no alcohol/no tobacco’ policy.
 Because we often return to camps that we enjoy, we respect and enforce camp policies at our conferences.
 Some locations offer a designated place for smoking, though, so just ask.
 Otherwise, your vehicle is your escape for a tobacco fix!